Denis-Kazakov/GoogleNgrams/README.md

 This version supports only some corpora: only the 2019 versions of the English, French, German, Italian, Russian and Spanish corpora.

-The web-service gets frequencies for each year in the interval and compares the using the Wilcoxon signed-rank test.
+The web-service gets frequencies for each year in the interval and compares the using the Wilcoxon signed-rank test with continuity correction.

 ### Files:
 - d08_0.ipynb – original Jupyter notebook